achingbrain/it/packages/it-to-browser-readablestream/README.md

 -->

-Turns an (async)iterable into a W3C ReadbleStream.
+Turns an (async)iterable into a W3C ReadableStream.

 ## Example